ellie-app/ellie/lib/ellie_web/templates/page/terms/v4/privacy_content.html.md

 ## Ellie's creators and operators

-Ellie is the sole property of Luke Westby.
-Luke operates Ellie from the state of California in the United States.
-Luke can be reached for inquiries regarding ellie at the email address ellie@lukewestby.com.
+Ellie was created by Luke Westby and is now the owned and maintained by Brandon Ashley.
+Brandon operates Ellie from the state of Florida in the United States.
+Brandon can be reached for inquiries regarding ellie at the email address ellie@tba.sh.
 Ellie is open source and supported by the Elm language community.
 The source code for Ellie is located at https://github.com/ellie-app/ellie.

 ## Data Ellie collects